 This is why often times companies look to external vendors to administer the 360.
 It sends a message that no one in the organization will be seeing the results, except those that are involved in the development process going forward.

-As a tool, 360 degree feedback can be very effective in evaluating and developing employees.
+As a tool, 360-degree feedback can be very effective in evaluating and developing employees.
 However, not all 360 feedback projects are the same.
 Certainly there are Pro’s and Con’s to 360 feedback.
 There are also many factors that make the 360-degree feedback more or less effective.
 For example, without organizational support from the top there is less likelihood that participants will engage fully with the process.
 Versus having an executive explain the importance of the 360 process will allow participants to answer the question “what’s in it for me.”

 With 360 projects not all content is the same.
 The 360 process whereby bad items are included will lead to “bad results (garbage in – garbage out).”
 Content does matter, and behaviorally specific, easy to understand items lead to better ratings and a better understanding of the results on an individual level.

-There are many benefits associated with conducting an effective 360 degree feedback process.
+There are many benefits associated with conducting an effective 360-degree feedback process.
 First, with good content that measures discrete behaviors, participants are provided with clarity which is valuable for developing performance.
 Second, since results are only reported in aggregate and therefore more anonymous (except manager), results tend to be more accurate than other systems.
-Third, since the 360 degree process provides diverse perspectives (multiple rater groups) it provides a more well-rounded view of performance which carries more weight, therefore more likely to lead to change.
+Third, since the 360-degree process provides diverse perspectives (multiple rater groups) it provides a more well-rounded view of performance which carries more weight, therefore more likely to lead to change.
 Fourth, because there is more acceptance by participants there may be more motivation to change.
 And fifth, on a group basis there is significant opportunity to benchmark the group which is valuable (i.e., group training needs, overall development needed, etc.) Looking at 360 Feedback Surveys Examples can be a great way to weight all the benefits.